Applying for graduate school is a big decision, and you will undoubtedly have questions along the way.

 While the Humphrey School does not offer tours, students are more than welcome to visit campus, explore the facilities, and schedule a visit to meet with Admissions staff.
 Attending an information session is also an excellent way to learn more about the School and our programs.

 What is the GRE code for the University of Minnesota?
-(This requirement is temporarily suspended.)
+(The GRE requirement is suspended for fall 2024 applications.)

-Note: Due to the COVID-19 pandemic, and to help support the health and safety of our prospective students, the Humphrey School has decided to suspend the GRE requirement for all master's programs for the coming year's admissions cycle.
+Note: The Humphrey School has suspended the GRE requirement for all master's degree programs for the fall 2024 admissions cycle.

 With the exception of the MPA program, an official GRE score report must be received directly from ETS before an official admissions notification will be made.
 You may upload your personal copy from ETS into the additional materials section of the Graduate School online application to facilitate initial review of your application.
 The school code for the University of Minnesota is 6874.